Azure-Samples/azure-health-data-and-ai-samples/samples/Sample Postman queries/README.md

 The collection could be downloaded and imported into postman.

 The queries are categorised into folders below:
-- AuthToken (Request to create an authentication token which is used in all other queries)
+- `AuthToken` - Request to create an authentication token which is used in all other queries.
-- Create Starter Bundle (Here we create a multiple resources in one bundle, these resources would be used in queries further)
+- `Create Starter Bundle` -Here we create a multiple resources in one bundle, these resources would be used in queries further.
-- Common Queries (This folder has some of the most frequently used queries)
+- `Common Queries` - This folder has set of frequently used queries).
-- Common Operations (This folder has queries for operations like convert, valicate, export and import)
+- `Common Operations` - This folder has queries for FHIR operations like convert, valicate, export and import).
-- Chained and Reverse Chained Search (This folder has queries to use chaining and reverse chaining for fetching resources, more details about chaining could be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview-of-search#chained--reverse-chained-searching).)
+- `Chained and Reverse Chained Search` (This folder has queries to use chaining and reverse chaining for fetching resources based on related(referenced) resources, more details about chaining could be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview-of-search#chained--reverse-chained-searching).
-- Include and Reverse Include Search (This folder has queries with _include and _revinclude parameters, more details about [here](https://www.hl7.org/fhir/search.html#return).)
+- `Include and Reverse Include Search` - This folder has queries with _include and _revinclude parameters, We can fetch multiple related resources in result, more details about [here](https://www.hl7.org/fhir/search.html#return).
-- Custom Search (Create and Use SearchParameter) (This folder has queries related to custom search, here we create new SearchParameter, run reindex and usethe newly create SearchParameter.
-More details about custom search could be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search).)
+- `Custom Search (Create and Use custom SearchParameter)`  - This folder has queries related to custom search, here we create new SearchParameter, run reindex and use the newly created SearchParameter.
+More details about custom search could be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search).
-- List of alphabetically sorted resource specific folders for resource specific queries for CRUD operations
+- List of alphabetically sorted, resource specific folders for resource specific queries for CRUD operations.

 ## Prerequisites
-+ [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role in your FHIR service resource group or Azure subscription
++ [**User Access Administrator**](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role in your FHIR service resource group or Azure subscription
 + **FHIR service** deployed.
 Information about FHIR service can be found [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).
 + **Postman** installed - desktop or web client.
 Information about installing Postman is available [here](https://www.getpostman.com/).
-+ **PowerShell** Information about installing Powershell as available [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7.3&viewFallbackFrom=powershell-7)

 ## Getting started